 Next, we specify a property avoiding "unbound prefix" errors.
-An "unbound prefix" error is raised when tag or attribute identifiers in XML documents contain a namespace prefix, such as ns1 and ns2 in <ns1:tag ns2:attr="..."/>, which is not declared in the same or an outer tag.
-This is an example of a def-use property which is also common in programming languages: A used identifier must be defined in some outer scope or at some preceding position.
-To declare namespace ns1, one adds the attribute xmlns:ns1="some_text" where usually (but not necessarily), the quoted text contains a URL.
-The property we aim for is expressed more precisely as: "For all identifiers with a prefix p in any XML tree, there is a surrounding XML tree t such that there is an attribute xmlns: p in the attributes list of t's opening tag."
+An "unbound prefix" error is raised when tag or attribute identifiers in XML documents contain a namespace prefix, such as ns1 and ns2 in "<ns1:tag ns2:attr="..."/>," which is not declared in the same or an outer tag.
+This is an example of a def-use property that is also common in programming languages: A used identifier must be defined in some outer scope or at some preceding position.
+One adds the attribute "xmlns:ns1="some\text"" to declare namespace ns1, where frequently, the quoted text contains a URL.
+The property we aim for is expressed more precisely as: "For all identifiers with a prefix p, there is a surrounding XML tree t such that there is an attribute xmlns: p in the attributes list of t's opening tag."
 We emphasized words corresponding to ISLa language elements.
 There is one subtlety, though: We have to distinguish prefixes in attribute and tag identifiers, since the special attribute xmlns does not have to be declared, as it is used precisely to declare other namespaces.

 Again, we can express both cases in isolation to incrementally refine the specification.
 Here, we regard the slightly more complicated case of prefixes in attribute identifiers.
-Listing 2 shows the ISLa specification for this case.
+Listing 3 shows the ISLa specification for this case.

-Listing 2: ISLa constraint for binding prefixes in attribute identifiers (reference grammar: Fig. 1)
+Listing 3: ISLa constraint for binding prefixes in attribute identifiers (reference grammar: Fig. 1)